AhmadFaraz-crypto/sudoku/README.md

 ## About

 I want to share something with you, some time ago, I play sudoku game and it really inspired me, I like this game very much, so I decided why not I try to make this game.
 So I start working on this game and try to understand the logic of game.
 After some time I fully understood the logic of the game and I started working on it and I made this game and I will share the logic with you.
-Beginners and inspired by this game.
 I made this game just to help people and I will share the logic everyone can make this game their own logic but I am sharing my repo and you can also contribute.

 ## How to play this game